 Once the balance of the copywriting work has been paid, the copyright to the work is all yours.

-If you have customers, clients or stakeholders then the chances are you need one.
+If you have customers, clients or stakeholders then the chances are you need a lead magnet.
 E-books are a great way to attract new clients and speak to stakeholders in a non-spammy way.
 They also build trust and authority.
 They provide the customer with information that is helpful to them, and it gives you, the client, a new email subscriber when they download the guide.
 E-books can also be optimised for SEO, and are a cost-effective source of “evergreen” content for a website pop up or on your sales landing page.